vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 ### SmoothQuant: The Equalizer ⚖️

-The only way to quantize *both* weights AND activations to INT8.
+Quantize *both* weights AND activations to INT8.
 This is how you get true W8A8.

 **The problem:** Weights are well-behaved and easy to compress.
 Activations are wild—they have outliers that ruin everything.